botato2/Spyware/README.md

-This spyware it's not a reel threat because if you run it in your computer the ANTI-VIRUS is going to remove it immediately !
+This spyware works just on windows and it's not a reel threat because if you run it in your computer the ANTI-VIRUS is going to remove it immediately !
 The spyware does not works until you convert it to .exe , be careful if you want to edit it to make it work like a normal .py script some functions are going to break .

 How it works ?